lucproglangcourse/scalamu/README.markdown

     libraryDependencies += "edu.luc.etl" %% "scalak" % "0.1.0"

-You can also just clone this project and play around with it.
+You can also just clone this project and play around with the example worksheets.

 # Quick Start